 - Website Visits

 With customers rapidly shifting from cable and satellite television to streaming TV, advertising options like CTV ads make an increasingly sound investment for advertisers trying to reach any audience.
-Because CTV advertising has a lower cost of entry than linear TV ads—and brings much higher targeting and measurement options—the playing field has been leveled a bit, giving a significantly larger number of brands and services the opportunity to reach relevant audiences on the biggest screen in the house.
-How’s that for smart TV?

 It’s also important to note that many viewers, particularly those who have grown up watching streaming television, understand that ads are part of the equation.
 They are open to ad-supported video content when the tradeoff is a lower (or free) subscription that grants them access to quality content.